EdGeraghty/EdGeraghty/README.md

 ### Hi there 👋

-I mostly work in Java and Bashscript nowadays, but as my Github will attest, I do dabble in others†

-My prime focus is Security, both Technical and Organisational - I get excited by novel approaches to daily problems.

 Contact me on [my personal Matrix account](https://matrix.to/#/@ed:geraghty.family) or [my work Matrix account](https://matrix.to/#/@edg=40privacyinternational.org:privacyinternational.org)

-† please don't make me work in Python
 <!--
 **EdGeraghty/EdGeraghty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.